chaoss/wg-evolution/meeting_notes.md

 * Need consistency
 * Keep use cases close to the user not necessarily aligned with the workgroup
 * Use Case Format?
   * Typically have 7 or 8 headings
   * Use case structure that SPDX uses https://github.com/spdx/spdx-github/wiki/Webhook-Use-Case

-##### Workflow Discussion:
+##### Workflow Discussion
-* There should be consistency in work flows and should be documented.
+There should be consistency in work flows and should be documented.
 * Procedures file?
 * How to contribute document?
 https://github.com/chaoss/wg-diversity-inclusion/blob/master/CONTRIBUTING.md